cosmos/cosmos-sdk/docs/run-node/interact-node.md

     // Create a connection to the gRPC server. grpcConn := grpc.Dial(
-        // your gRPC server address
+        "127.0.0.1:9090", // your gRPC server address.
-        "127.0.0.1:9090",
-        // the Cosmos SDK doesn't support any transport security mechanism. grpc.WithInsecure(),
+        grpc.WithInsecure(), // The SDK doesn't support any transport security mechanism.
-        // This instantiates a general gRPC codec which handles proto bytes.
-We
-        // pass in a nil interface registry if the request/response types contain
-        // interface instead of 'nil' you should pass the application specific
-        // codec.
-        grpc.WithDefaultCallOptions(grpc.ForceCodec(codec.NewProtoCodec(nil).GRPCCodec())),
     )
     defer grpcConn.Close()

     // This creates a gRPC client to query the x/bank service.